orsonteodoro/oiledmachine-overlay/scripts/README.md

 When you auto-bump, there is still a chance of a mispatch.
 You will need to shallow test the patching process to make sure that the ebuild works.
-A script may be used or created to automate the testing process or there may be a special BUMP_POLICY to revert or prevent the bump when a mispatch happens.
+A script may be used or created to automate the testing process after everything has been autobumped or there may be a special BUMP_POLICY to revert or prevent the bump when a mispatch happens.

 The two sections below are a discussion about if a package should or should not be autobumped.